 - Students applying for leadership positions will go through a virtual interview process.
 Students selected for a leadership position will attend Leadership Orientation prior to the start of the Youth Advisory Council and attend 3 additional leadership meetings throughout the school year.

-Youth Advisory Council meetings will be virtual via Zoom and held on Tuesdays from 4 – 5:30 p.m.
+Youth Advisory Council meetings will be held in person from 6:00-7:30 p.m.

 *If schools return to in-person learning we may resume in-person meetings guided by all CDC protocol.